mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 ## Overview

-This module provides a sample implementation for generating a MODS (or other XML) datastream from an OBJ datastream created by the Islandora Feeds module.
-With some development effort, the Islandora Feeds module will allow the direct generation of MODS and other complex XML datastreams.
-Until then, enjoy this workaround.
+This module allows generating a MODS (or other XML) datastream from an OBJ datastream created by the Islandora Feeds module.

 Given a OBJ datastream like this: